Strong Joints for Mobility and Freedom

 Crackling.
 Crunching.
 Popping.
 Crisp.
-Swaying.
 Hues of red.
 You may think that I am describing the fall/winter vata weather as the leaves change and fall to the ground.
 But if instead I am describing the condition of your joints (or those of many of your clients), then you will want to continue reading our discussion on joint health in this issue.
-The CDC estimates that about 50 million adults in the U.S. have arthritis diagnosed by a physician; that is about 1 in 5 Americans.
+The CDC estimates that about 50 million adults in the U.S. have joint issues; that is about 1 in 5 Americans.
 1 Considering joint health from an Ayurvedic perspective can help alleviate this number.

 Diarthroses joints have multiple components,3 seen in the image below.
 Between the two bones there is a layer of articular or hyaline cartilage, which provides cushion and keeps the bones from eroding by preventing them from rubbing against each other.
 There is also a synovial membrane, which lines the joints and forms a capsule around it.
 The synovial membrane secretes synovial fluid, a viscous fluid which serves to lubricate the joint to allow for smooth, effortless motion.
 These joints are also called synovial joints, implying the critical nature of a healthy synovial membrane and fluid.
 To further prevent friction, there are also fluid-filled sacs called bursas, which can be found between bones, ligaments, and other structures.
 Ligaments are a type of strong connective tissue that connect to bone on both sides and provide stability and structure to the joint, so that the motion of the joint is limited only to appropriate movements.
 And there are also tendons, which are also strong bands of connective tissue, and which connect to bone on one side and muscle on the other side; these tendons allow the muscles to control the movement of the joints by pulling on the bones.